Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Methods

 Collision probability is calculated as a Poisson probability.
 During each integration timestep $dt$, the instantaneous collision probability is determined by

 where $n$ is the local satellite number density, $\sigma=10~\rm m^2$ is the assumed satellite cross-section (note that the results are scalable by this value), and $v_{\rm{rel}}$ is the typical relative speed between an ASAT fragment and the satellites in the given grid cell.
-Because the probability of any one fragment having a collision is small, the cumulative collision probability for the i$^{th}$ particle, $\lambda_i$, is the sum of an individual particle's instantaneous collision probabilities up until the simulation ends or the particle de-orbits.
-Finally, the probability of having one or more collisions as a result of the ASAT test is
+Because the probability of any one fragment having a collision is small, the cumulative collision probability for the $i^{th}$ particle, $\lambda_i$, is the sum of an individual particle's instantaneous collision probabilities up until the simulation ends or the particle de-orbits.
+Finally, assuming that each particle is independent, the total probability of having one or more collisions as a result of the ASAT test under Poisson statistics is

 for $N$ debris fragments and $\Lambda = \sum_i^N\lambda_i$.